abhisheksrocks/async_button/README.md

 ## **AsyncOutlinedButton**

-Just like OutlinedButton, but for async onPressed
+Similarly, here's one for async OutlinedButton

 ```dart
 AsyncOutlinedButton(